thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 Aggregated data will be placed in outgoing message's metadata as a simple key-value entry, like in the **First** or **Last** strategies.

 **Output connections**

- - **Success**
+* **Success:**
-    - Time series data is found, and is placed in the outgoing message's metadata.
+  * Time series data is found, and is placed in the outgoing message's metadata.
-    - If no time series data is found, nothing is placed in the outgoing message's metadata.
+  * If no time series data is found, nothing is placed in the outgoing message's metadata.
- - **Failure**
+* **Failure:**
-    - **Use dynamic interval** is toggled, and one or both templates are not found in the incoming message.
+  * **Use dynamic interval** is toggled, and one or both templates are not found in the incoming message.
-    - **Use dynamic interval** is toggled, and value extracted using one or both templates cannot be parsed into a number.
+  * **Use dynamic interval** is toggled, and value extracted using one or both templates cannot be parsed into a number.

 > **Note:** Outgoing message is not a new message, it is an incoming message with modified metadata.